Foreman Thuridur: Kambur robbery

+Later life

+She retired in 1856, and when she stopped working, she received financial support from the parish.

-Remaining surprisingly healthy until the end of her days, Þuríður Einarsdóttir died on 13 November 1863 in Einarshöfn.
+Remaining surprisingly healthy until the end of her days, Þuríður Einarsdóttir died on 13 November 1863 in Einarshöfn at the age of 83.
+It is thought that she died of a heart attack.

 Memorial

 In 1949, a replica of a turf-roofed fisherman's hut called Þuríðarbúð was erected in Stokkseyri in her memory.
 Close to the site of her own hut, it can be visited as a small museum.